Andrew Barto: Awards and honors

 Barto is a Fellow of the American Association for the Advancement of Science, a Fellow and Senior Member of the IEEE, and a member of the American Association for Artificial Intelligence and the Society for Neuroscience.

-Barto was awarded the UMass Neurosciences Lifetime Achievement Award, 2019, the IEEE Neural Network Society Pioneer Award in 2004, and the IJCAI Award for Research Excellence, 2017.
-His citation for the latter read:Professor Barto is recognized for his groundbreaking and impactful research in both the theory and application of reinforcement learning.
+Barto was awarded the UMass Neurosciences Lifetime Achievement Award in 2019, the IEEE Neural Network Society Pioneer Award in 2004, and the IJCAI Award for Research Excellence in 2017.
+His citation for the latter read: "Professor Barto is recognized for his groundbreaking and impactful research in both the theory and application of reinforcement learning."

+In 2025, he received the Turing Award from the Association for Computing Machinery together with his former doctoral student Richard S. Sutton for their work on reinforcement learning; the citation of the award read: "For developing the conceptual and algorithmic foundations of reinforcement learning."